marcin119a/RePrintWeb/README.md

 ---

-### 🧪 How It Works
+### 🧪 How It Works ?

 1. Select a COSMIC reference file from the dropdown.
-2. Upload your own signature data using drag-and-drop.
+2. Upload your signature data using drag-and-drop.
 3. Click **Generate Plots** to visualize the comparison.
 4. Click **Clear Session** to reset uploaded data.